tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/Activities/05-Stu_Hodrick_Prescott/README.md

 ## Introduction

-* In this activity, you will use the Hodrick-Prescott filter to examine macro economic trends in Canada between 2004 and 2010.
+* In this activity, you will use the Hodrick-Prescott filter to examine macroeconomic trends in Canada between 2004 and 2010.

 ## Instructions